Heteroscedastic Temporal Variational Autoencoder For Irregular Time Series: Related Work

 \section{Related Work}

 Keeping in mind the focus of this work, we concentrate our discussion of related work on deterministic and probabilistic approaches applicable to the interpolation and imputation tasks.

 \textbf{Deterministic Interpolation Methods:} Deterministic interpolation methods can be divided into filtering and smoothing-based approaches.
 Filtering-based approaches infer the values at a given time by conditioning only on past observations.
 For example, \citet{Kim2017} use a unidirectional RNN for missing data imputation that conditions only on data from the relative past of the missing observations.
 On the other hand, smoothing-based methods condition on all possible observations (past and future) to infer any unobserved value.
 For example, \citet{Yoon18} and \citet{brits2018} present missing data imputation approach based on multi-directional and bi-directional RNNs.
 These models typically use the gated recurrent unit with decay (GRU-D) model \citep{che2016recurrent} as a base architecture for dealing with irregular sampling.
-Interpolation-prediction networks take a different approach to interfacing with irregularly sampled data that is based on the use of temporal kernel smoother-based layers \citep{shukla2019}.
-Of course, the major disadvantage of deterministic interpolation approaches is that they do not express uncertainty over the output interpolations at all and thus can not be applied to the problem of probabilistic interpolation without modifications.
+Interpolation-prediction networks take a different approach to interfacing with irregularly sampled data that is based on the use of temporal kernel smoother-based layers \citep{shukla2019}. \citet{nrtsi} propose hierarchical imputation strategy based on set-based architectures for imputation in irregularly sampled time series.
+Of course, the major disadvantage of deterministic interpolation approaches is that they do not express uncertainty over output interpolations and thus can not be applied to the problem of probabilistic interpolation without modifications.

 \textbf{Probabilistic Interpolation Methods:} The two primary building blocks for probabilistic interpolation and imputation of multivariate irregularly sampled time series are Gaussian processes regression (GPR) \citep{gp2006} and variational autoencoders (VAEs) \citep{rezende14,kingma13}.
 GPR models have the advantage of providing an analytically tractable full joint posterior distribution over interpolation outputs when conditioned on irregularly sampled input data.
 Commonly used covariance functions have the ability to translate variable input observation density into variable interpolation uncertainty.
 GPR-based models have been used as the core of several approaches for supervised learning and forecasting with irregularly sampled data \citep{Ghassemi2015, li2015classification, li2016scalable, futoma2017improved}.
 However, GPR-based models can become somewhat cumbersome in the multivariate setting due to the positive definiteness constraint on the covariance function \citep{gp2006}.
 The use of separable covariance functions is one common approach to the construction of GPR models over multiple dimensions \citep{bonilla2008multi}, but this construction requires all dimensions to share the same temporal kernel parameters.
 A further drawback of GP-based methods is their significantly higher run times relative to deep learning-based models when applied to larger-scale data \citep{shukla2019}.